Blue Lagoon Café opening hours:

 The National Stone Centre has an amazing café on site; Blue Lagoon.

 The friendly staff at Blue Lagoon will prepare fresh hot and cold food all with locally sourced ingredients, you can enjoy specialty teas as well as the best coffee in the area (in our humble opinion).
 Why not try the all-new all day breakfast!

 When walking the High Peak Trail, why not treat yourself, call in and try a delicious freshly baked home-made fruit or cheese scone (especially the cheese!) and a proper English pot of tea.

 WHY THE ‘BLUE LAGOON’?

-If you’d been here 330 million years ago, as far as Buxton and Castleton from here, was a dazzling azure blue, equatorial lagoon - seen now as the thickly bedded, pure light-coloured limestones of the White Peak – volcanoes would have been blasting away now and again at Ashover and near Matlock, as well as further north.
+If you’d been here 330 million years ago, as far as Buxton and Castleton from here there was a dazzling azure blue, equatorial lagoon - seen now as the thickly bedded, pure light-coloured limestones of the White Peak – volcanoes would have been blasting away now and again at Ashover and near Matlock, as well as further north.

 You’d be dangerously on the very brink!
 Just outside on the terrace to left and right – seen now as humped back shaped rocks, was a lengthy zone of fringing reefs – complete with basking sharks, banks of large shells, corals and wafting sea lilies – all proved in the fossil evidence.